Skip to main content

 Age-related cataracts

 Cataracts are when the lens, a small transparent disc inside your eye, develops cloudy patches.
 Over time these patches usually become bigger causing blurry, misty vision and eventually blindness.
-See your optician if you have symptoms of cataracts, (see ‘when to get medical advice section below).
+See your optician if you have symptoms of cataracts.

 About age-related cataracts